 As someone who has maintained a 60 pound weight loss for over ten years now (and has had to lose it all over again through two pregnancies!), I can tell you from experience: it’s 80% what you eat.
 That said, unless you’re a magical goddess with a private chef and personal trainer at home, it requires a bit of pre-planning to set yourself up for success throughout the week.

 The best part?
 They take just 5 minutes to assemble and are ideal for making ahead of time.
-Naturally vegan and gluten free made with full fat coconut milk, the chia seeds soak up the moisture overnight and turn into a tapioca-like pudding dream.
-I like to add a little maple syrup, vanilla and salt but feel free to swap out for honey, add cinnamon or whisk in some cocoa powder.
+Naturally vegan and gluten-free made with full-fat coconut milk, the chia seeds soak up the moisture overnight and turn into a tapioca-like pudding dream.
+I like to add a little maple syrup, vanilla, and salt but feel free to swap out for honey, add cinnamon or whisk in some cocoa powder.
+I have even a Gingerbread chia seed pudding you could check out.
 The options are endless.

 Your spoon is waiting.